Prakashn37/spacex-launches/README.md

   Limit in the API call (Server side alone) has been limited (To decrease HTML size, by loading only visible content)

   Link to Lighthouse report

+  Note: Performance may vary due to limited nature of hosting service.

   https://drive.google.com/drive/folders/17JkUCjUNripUmps0siQ3yDJTgBz8lQ4E